gauravbajodia/SynGen-1/README.md

    ii)  Selct the type of file in which you would like to export the generated data.

-   iii) Enter the name of the fields that you would like to generate the data for
+   iii) Enter the name of the fields that you would like to generate the data for.

-           Ex .
-Name, Number, City etc
+   -  Ex.
+Name, Number, City etc.

-          You can add next field by pressing the '+' button on the right side of field box
+   -  You can add next field by pressing the '+' button on the right side of field box.

    iv)  After this simply click the genrate button to genrate the data.